-Emphasis of Matter
+Emphasis of matter

-Without qualifying our opinion as above, we draw attention to Note#41 to the financial statements, where management explains the circumstances of claim from Bangladesh Telecommunication Regulatory Commission (BTRC), claim from National Board of Revenue (NBR) for SIM tax on replacement SIMs, the uncertainties of getting rebate of input VAT paid on 2G licence renewal fee and claim for VAT based on C&AG audit and management's position on the same.
+We draw users' attention to Note 42 to the financial statements, where management explains the circumstances of claim from Bangladesh Telecommunication Regulatory Commission (BTRC), claim from National Board of Revenue (NBR) for SIM tax on replacement SIMs, the uncertainties of getting rebate of input VAT related to 2G licence renewal fee and claim from Large Taxpayers Unit (LTU) - VAT based on assessment by office of the Comptroller and Auditor General (C&AG) and management's position on the same.
+Our opinion is not qualified in this regard.